MessageFlow-Vercom/azure-dev/Send-Email-SMS-Azure-AppService-MessageFlow-dotnet/REAMDE.md

 ### 2. Generate an API Key

-- Navigate to the “API Settings” tab
+- Navigate to the “Account”->“Settings”->“API” tab
 - Click “New API Key”
-- Name the key and set permissions
+- Name the key and set permissions, you need to select options “Transactional e-mail” and “Transactional SMS”
 - Save the following values:
+  - `ApplicationKey`
   - `Authorization`
-  - `ApplicationKey`

 > Keep your credentials secure — they will be needed in code!

+---

+### 3. Additional requirements

+To send emails we require two more things:
+- domain in the FROM field must be verified.
+You can do this in “Email”->“Common settings”->“Senders authorization”.
+More information you can read [here](https://docs.messageflow.com/technical-support-center/senders-authorization/how-to-authorize-senders-in-messageflow/domains-authorization)
+- your personal "smtpAccount", you can get it from the MessageFlow application.
+Navigate to “Email”->“Email API”->“Settings”->“SMTP Accounts”

 ---